-We have tasted Mainz Spundekäs from Rheinhessen on our culinary journey through Hessen for the first time.
+The Mainz Spundekäs Rheinhessen we have with our culinary journey through Hessen tried for the first time.
 However, it actually comes from Mainz.
-There you can find it on the menu in every wine bar.
-You can also find it in the Wiesbaden area and in the Rheingau on the Hessian side of the Rhine, where you can often find it on the menus of the Straussenwirtschaften.
+There it is on the menu in every wine bar.
+The cheese specialty comes from Mainz, to be precise.
+But also in the Wiesbaden area and in the Rheingau on the Hessian You can often find it on the Rhine side on the menus of the ostrich farms.
 That's what they call the wine bars and tasting rooms in the wineries.
-It complements a glass of Riesling wine in the wine regions on the Rhine .
+It suits you perfectly Glass Riesling grown in the Wine regions on the Rhine is grown.

 Where does the name come from?

 The Mainz Spundekäs from Rheinhessen is traditionally served in an oval shape.
 This is reminiscent of the bung in the upper part of a wine barrel.
 Not everyone adheres to this rule today.
 But the name has remained.